 Real Life Applications

 In the face of failure, don’t dawdle on the past.
 Keep on going.
-The world belong to people who stay gritty in the endless pursuit of their dream.
+The world belongs to people who stay gritty in the endless pursuit of their dream.

 Putting two people together with mice and giving them so little control over their lives didn’t seem to me like a very empowering metaphor.
 Sure, the attitude that you will always do your best is super empowering (and freeing).